shamim-akhtar/bezier-curve/README.md

         return points;
     }
 ```
-Similarly, we can implement the same for Vector2 as shown below.
+Similarly, we can implement the same for Vector2 and List<Vector2>.